 Job Retention Services and Support Services

-Decision 1: Was the SNAP recipient or former SNAP recipient participating in regular SNAP E&T services within the last three calendar months from the date of the last SNAP E&T services in TWIST?
+Decision 1: Was the SNAP recipient or former SNAP recipient participating in regular SNAP E&T services within the last three calendar months from the date of the last SNAP E&T services in WorkInTexas.com?

 If yes, go to Decision 2.